 The questionnaire developed by the EWG for monitoring of ongoing projects is presented below.

 1. Defining the targeted implementation results in the project a.
 Industrial applications b.
-Input to technical harmonisation
+Input to technical harmonisation c.
+Other - please specify

 - i.
 Technology / product / software

 - ii.
 Business model

 - iii.
 Process

 - iv.
 Operations